 During this first year in school, we capture the natural enthusiasm and curiosity of pupils to ensure that they develop an independence and interest in learning.
 This gives pupils the firm foundation required as they move on to the next key stages of the curriculum.
 They are encouraged to discover the excitement that can be found in learning new ideas and concepts.
 They are given the opportunity to develop the broader skills of independence in learning that will help them throughout their school career and beyond.

 We do not set out a list of rigid topics that the children will cover in Year R, instead we listen to what has captured the children's interests and build our weekly plans around this.
-For example, the children recently displayed a keen interest in spiders this led to a whole week of work on our creepy crawly friends!
+Our curriculum is also based around high quality texts and the learning that we can derive from these.
+You can find a copy of our curriculum below.

-Early phonics is taught through the Bug Club phonics scheme of work which is based on Letters & Sounds.
-By the end of Year R all pupils have experienced Phases 1-4 of the in order to ensure they are on track to achieve the expected standard in the Year 1 phonics screening.
+Early phonics is taught through the Bug Club phonics scheme.
+By the end of Year R all pupils have experienced Phases 1-4 of the scheme in order to ensure they are on track to achieve the expected standard in the Year 1 phonics screening.

 Children take part in reading activities daily.
 These are a combination of whole class stories, small group work or one-to-one reading with an adult.
 The children have access to a range of ebooks and paper books via Pearson's Bug Club.
 This scheme is supplemented with Big Cat Collins books.

 We provide a curriculum presentation for parents in the Autumn term of every academic year:

 We run parent workshops during the school year to share an insight into the curriculum and how we share that with the children at school: